datcvo1/TextEditor/README.md

-Documented makefile for future reference.
+Documented makefile for future reference.\n
 Subdir has partial implementation of calculator GUI using tkinter for practice.